3cqs-coder/SymBot/docs/README.md

 6. If you don't already have **pm2** starting at system boot time, type this with root privileges: `pm2 startup`.
 Then type: `pm2 save`

 SymBot will now start automatically even when the system is rebooted.
 With the above configuration **pm2** will monitor SymBot and if memory exceeds roughly one gigabyte, a kill signal will be sent to SymBot. **pm2** will wait eight seconds before terminating the process to give SymBot some time to safely shut itself down. **pm2** will then start SymBot again.
 You can change those settings to suit your own server requirements and needs.

+## Installation (Docker)

+Docker can be a great way to get SymBot up and running fast with all the necessary dependencies such as MongoDB.

+The Docker build files can be modified as necessary, but should only be done if you're familiar with how they work.
+Running SymBot under Docker is considered experimental and performing any upgrades could cause unexpected issues.

+1. Open a command line terminal
+2. Change directory to where SymBot files are located
+3. Open the **app.json** configuration file and set `mongo_db_url` to `mongodb://symbot:symbot123@database/symbot`
+4. Make any additional changes to the app and bot configuration files as necessary (see below)
+5. Change directory to `docker` in the same location where SymBot files are located
+6. Type `docker-compose -p symbot up -d --build`
+7. Wait for Docker to build everything and all containers to start
+8. Open a web browser and type: http://127.0.0.1:3000

+Mongo Express is also installed which can be used to access MongoDB visually by opening a web browser to  http://127.0.0.1:3010

 ## Configuration